artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/README.md

 - **[EfficientNet](https://github.com/artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/blob/main/EfficientNet.ipynb)** Scalable convolutional neural networks achieving state-of-the-art accuracy with fewer parameters.
 - **InceptionV3** A convolutional neural network with deep and wide architecture, featuring multiple inception modules.

-5. **Evaluation**: Evaluating the performance of the developed models using metrics such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic curve (AUC-ROC).
+3. **Evaluation**: Evaluating the performance of the developed models using metrics of accuracy, and convergence rate.
+On the bottom of each jupyter notebook, the results are given.

-6. **Deployment**: Exploring options for deploying the trained models in real-world healthcare settings, considering factors such as scalability, interpretability, and regulatory compliance.
+4. **Deployment**: Exploring options for deploying the trained models in real-world healthcare settings.

 ## Getting Started